-The Kelly Point road (NPS1203) leads to fantastic views but is only for those with the fortitude to withstand 4-5 hours of bouncing around the cab of a vehicle.
+The Kelly Point road (NPS1203) leads to fantastic views but is only for those with the fortitude to withstand hours of bouncing around the cab of a very high clearance 4x4 or a UTV.
 NPS1203 starts by Mt.
 Dellenbaugh where Mohave County Road 103 ends at the BLM/NPS boundary.
-There are numerous flat sandy places to camp at the end of the road near the rim all with stunning views.
-There are no camping permits, fees, or reservations needed.
+There are numerous flat sandy places to camp at the end of the road near the canyon rim, all with stunning views.